-St Mark's Coptic Orthodox College (SMCOC) is a coeducational K-12 College, established in 1996.
-The College commenced in temporary accommodation in Lidcombe and relocated to its current site in Wattle Grove in 1999.
-St Mark's College undertakes the NSW Curriculum through the NSW Educational Standards Authority (NESA) and is accountable to NESA through regulatory periodic Reviews and Audits.
-As the College receives Federal Government Recurrent Funding through the NSW State Government authority, the College is accountable to the Department of Education & Training (DET) in meeting all Federal requirements and responsibilities.
-The College is still equally responsible to the State Government authorities for curriculum, however it is not connected with the NSW Department of Education (DoE) who is the Sector authority for all NSW Public Schools, or Catholic Systemic schools who are governed by the Catholic Education Office.
+St Mark's Coptic Orthodox College (SMCOC) is a coeducational K-12 institution established in 1996.
+Initially operating from temporary facilities in Lidcombe, the College relocated to its current site in Wattle Grove in 1999.
+SMCOC delivers the NSW Curriculum under the guidelines of the NSW Educational Standards Authority (NESA) and undergoes periodic reviews and audits to ensure compliance.
+Receiving Federal Government Recurrent Funding through the NSW State Government, the College meets all Federal requirements and responsibilities as set by the Department of Education & Training (DET).
+While accountable to State Government authorities for curriculum, SMCOC operates independently of the NSW Department of Education (DoE) and the Catholic Education Office.

-The Coptic Orthodox Ethos is spiritually and pastorally implemented within the College.
-The majority of students are Coptic Orthodox background (approximately around 70%), however it holds an enrolment policy that embraces students from all cultures and faiths with the College; at present comprising students from twenty-one religious and eighteen cultural backgrounds.
-The College enrolment is drawn from suburbs all over Sydney's West, North and South.
+The ethos of the Coptic Orthodox Church is deeply embedded in the College's spiritual and pastoral framework.
+While approximately 70% of our students come from Coptic Orthodox backgrounds, we maintain an inclusive enrolment policy that welcomes students from diverse cultures and faiths.
+Currently, our student body represents twenty-one religious and eighteen cultural backgrounds, drawing enrolments from across Sydney's West, North, and South.